mxagar/asl_alphabet_image_classification/README.md

 ## Next Steps, Improvements

 - [ ] Try gray images.
-Enough informations should be there and we should
+Enough information should be there and we could speed up the training & the inference, and improve the performance metrics.
+- [ ] Transfer learning/Fine-tuning: analyze what's going on.
 - [ ]

-- [ ]
+## Interesting Links

 ## Authorship

 Mikel Sagardia, 2022.
 No guarantees.

+You are free to use this project, but please link it back to the original source.

 ## Requirements